Today In History logo TIH

 Antonio Tejero stormed the Spanish Congress of Deputies with armed Civil Guards, holding lawmakers hostage for eighteen hours in a brazen attempt to dismantle the country’s fragile democracy.
 King Juan Carlos I’s televised rejection of the coup neutralized the rebellion, cementing the legitimacy of Spain’s transition to a constitutional monarchy and ending decades of authoritarian shadow.

-The Spanish government seized Rumasa in 1983 — the largest corporate takeover in European history.
+The Spanish government seized Rumasa on February 23, 1983, in the largest corporate nationalization in European history.

 A star exploded 166,000 years ago.